drbergman/SMoReParS/TumorSpheroidABM/data/README.txt

     These values are fixed by the average of admitted ABM parameters from the control model (this was not the case for the transition rates in cohort_2305270925).

 cohort_2306062212:
+    This is the main cohort for the OxStudyFull (the full chemo model).
     This is similar to cohort_2305311216.
     It fixes the recovery rate to 0 for all arrested compartments.